Mykonos Vioma: What to expect, how to visit and other hidden gems nearby

 Want to be a harvest helper?
 Contact Mykonos Vioma for more details.

-For those who’d like to combine a visit to the farm with a cycling tour: The Yummy Pedals tours run from early March to the end of October (there may even be tours in February and November – just ask).
+For those who’d like to combine a visit to the farm with a cycling or hiking tour: The Yummy Pedals tours run from early March to the end of October (there may even be tours in February and November – just ask).

 yummy pedals